Benr444/Dayline/Dayline Development/src/stucture.md

         `1. addFrame        - dFrame added to internal register`

+             event = {
+                 addedEvent: the dFrame that was just added to the dFrame register }

         `2. removeFrame     - dFrame removed from internal register`

+             event = {
+                 removedEvent: the dFrame that was just removed from the dFrame register }

         `3. hideFrame       - dFrame removed from Timeline`

+             event = {
+                 hiddenFrame: dFrame that is no longer visible }

         `4. showFrame       - dFrame added to Timeline`

+             event = {
+                 shownFrame: dFrame that is now visible
+             }

         `5. inspectFrame    - dFrame HTML inspected/expanded`

+             event = {
+                 inspectedFrame: dFrame that was inspected
+             }

         `6. frameChange     - dFrame data changed`

+             event = {
+                 changedFrame: dFrame that had data changed
+             }

         `7. frameConflict   - dFrame violates a Dayline rule`

+             event = {
+                 existingFrames: dFrames that previously existed and conflict
+                 newFrame: the dFrame that is attempting to be added }

         `8. selectorChange  - Timeline selector changes position or initialized`

+             event = {
+                 oldTime: dTime that describes the selector's position before the movement
+                 newTime: dTime that describes the selector's position after the movement
+                 selector: the selector html
+             }

+        `9. timelineClick   - Timeline element has been clicked.
+Gives click location as a time as well as relative pixel values`

+             event = {
+                 time: dTime representing where on the timeline that was clicked
+                 xPos: screen-relative x-coord for the click
+                 yPos: screen-relative y-coord for the click
+             }

     - `The passed function is executed when the event happens (psst, this how ALL event listening schemes work)`